Kaseya Helpdesk

 A software defect is an error or fault in the product that causes it to produce an incorrect, unexpected result or error message or to behave in unintended ways.
 This may or may not have a business impact.
 The severity varies and is expressed in the ticket priority.
 Refer to What are the ticket priority definitions?

-When the Support team receives a defect ticket, they will attempt to reproduce the error, document the circumstances under which it occurs, and aim to find a workaround so you can continue to use the product.
+When the support team receives a defect ticket, they will attempt to reproduce the error, document the circumstances under which it occurs, and aim to find a workaround so you can continue to use the product.
 They will then assess the impact of the issue on customers and assign an appropriate priority setting.
-Refer to How does the Support team determine defect priority?
+Refer to How does the support team determine defect priority?

 Kaseya makes commercially reasonable efforts to resolve all defects.

-Once a defect is confirmed, the Support team determines its priority by evaluating key factors to ensure it is resolved in a way that minimizes its impact on customers.
+Once a defect is confirmed, the support team determines its priority by evaluating key factors to ensure it is resolved in a way that minimizes its impact on customers.

 The following factors are taken into account: